k-huynh/khcraft/README.md

 - implement auto-enchanting tools in inventory based on userenchantments
 - add a way to remove all selected enchantments for a skill/tool
 - disable villager trading
+- make sure flint and steel, carrot and warped fungus on stick enchantments are handled properly

 ## Future tasks if I can be bothered
 - GUI for 'server store'